siaumau/imgediter/README.md

 3. Use the tools to edit your image
 4. Download the result

+### Language Settings
+1. Click on the "Settings" tab
+2. Select your preferred language from the language options
+3. The interface will update immediately to your chosen language
+4. Your language preference will be automatically saved and restored next time you visit

 ### Technical Requirements

 - Modern web browser with JavaScript enabled
 - Internet connection (for loading external libraries)
+- Web browser with localStorage support
 - Web server to run the application

 ### Dependencies